-Article 26 Award
+Article 28 Award

-- 26.1 An award shall include a judgement as to whether there has been a breach by the Defending Party of any rights conferred under this Treaty in respect of the disputing investor and its investment and the legal basis and the reasons for its decisions. - 26.2 The arbitral tribunal shall reach its decision by a majority of votes.
-Such decision shall be binding on both disputing parties to the arbitration.

-- 26.3 A tribunal can only award monetary compensation for a breach of the obligations under Chapter II of the Treaty.
-Monetary damages shall not be greater than the loss suffered by the investor or, as applicable, the locally established enterprise, reduced by any prior damages or compensation already provided by a Party.
-For the calculation of monetary damages, the Tribunal shall also reduce the damages to take into account any restitution of property or repeal or modification of the measure, or other mitigating factors. - 26.4 A tribunal may not award punitive or moral damages or any injunctive relief against either of the Parties under any circumstance.
+- 28.1 An award shall include a judgment as to whether there has been a breach by the Defending Party of any rights conferred under this Treaty in respect of the disputing investor and its investment and the legal basis and the reasons for its decisions. - 28.2 The arbitral tribunal shall reach its decision by a majority of votes.
+Such decision shall be binding on both disputing parties to the arbitration. - A tribunal can only award monetary compensation for a breach of the obligations under Chapter II of the Treaty.
+Such compensation shall not be greater than an amount determined by such tribunal with reference to actual loss (excluding incidental, consequential and special amounts, such as future profits, as well as intangible asset losses and assets excluded from the scope of this agreement).
+Such compensation shall be reduced by any prior damages or compensation already provided by a Party.
+For the calculation of monetary damages, the Tribunal shall also reduce the damages to take into account any restitution of property or repeal or modification of the measure, or other mitigating factors.4 - 28.4 A tribunal may not award punitive or moral damages or any injunctive relief against either of the Parties under any circumstance. - 28.5 No measures of constraint shall be passed, before or after a final award, such as attachment, garnishment or execution can be taken against sovereign assets, without giving the disputing party fair chance to be represented, in particular assets like: - (i) property, including bank used or intended for use in the exercise of the functions of the diplomatic mission of the Host Party or its consular posts, its special missions, its missions to international organizations, or its delegations in international organizations organs or to international conferences:

+4 Mitigating factors can include, current and past use of the investment, the history of its acquisition and purpose, compensation received by the investor from other sources, any unremedied harm or damage that the investor has caused to the environment or local community or other relevant considerations regarding the need to balance public interest and the interests of the investor.

+- military property or property used or intended to be used in the performance of military functions; central bank property or other monetary authority of the Host Party; - (iii) property forming part of the cultural heritage of the Host Party or its archives which are not put or intended to be sold; - (iv) property forming part of an exhibition of objects of scientific, cultural and historical value that are not put or intended to be sold.

-Article 27 Finality and enforcement of awards
+Article 29 Finality and enforcement of awards